sisiwei/argyle/README.md

 ### Assembly

 1. Write your prompt at the top-most area of the wall, or write it on multiple sheets of paper and tape it to the wall.
-The goal here is to create something that can be read from a distance.
+Participants should be able to read your prompt from a distance.

 2. Beneath the prompt, draw a line (or draw the line on a long piece of mask tape).
 This will separate your prompt from the discussion.